 - Direct Features are portfolio items that have been associated with the selected release and have corresponding work in iterations.
 These features display a numerical rank number.

-Derived Features display with a rank value of D. These portfolio items are associated with a release other than the one selected in the drop-down at the top of the page, but may have stories or defects associated with the release selected in the drop-down.
-Features assigned to the release, but not to the scoped project team or team also display as derived features.
+- Derived Features display with a rank value of D. These portfolio items are associated with a release other than the one selected in the drop-down at the top of the page, but may have stories or defects associated with the release selected in the drop-down.
+Features assigned to the release, but not to the scoped project team or teams also display as derived features.

 - Unparented rows represent the group of user stories or defects that are associated with the selected release or related iterations, yet do not have a portfolio item set as a parent.